vz-risk/veris/README.md

 # *NOTE TO VERIS USERS*
-We are currently planning changes to veris.
-Version 1.3.1 will add enumerations, update enumerations, and add descriptions.
-The goal is to minimize the impacts on tooling.
-Version 1.4 will fix schema issues that may affect tooling.
+We have updated VERIS to version 1.3.1.
+This is primarily an update to add//modify a few enumerations, however it involves a significant change in the associated import scripts.
+From here we plan to update to version 1.4 which will fix schema hierarchy issues that may affect tooling.
 The primary example is making discovery_method and asset hierarchical like actor, action, and attribute.
 Version 2.0 will be for major feature additions.
 The primary one being considered is adding sequencing of the 4A's, timeline, and discovery method so that the sequence things happened in in the incident can be captured.

-If you are using veris, *please* contact us at dbir [at] verizon.com to let us know hoe you use it and with what tools.
+If you are using veris, *please* contact us at dbir [at] verizon.com to let us know how you use it and with what tools.
 If you have suggestions on changes we can/should make, please contact us or add an issue to the repository.
 We want to make sure the changes we make have minimal impact on all users and allow for easy upgrade at the user's convenience.
 To that end, we have saved a v1.3 release for those who chose not to upgrade as well as a v1.3 branch.

 # Running validation tests
 Unit tests are written in nose, so you'll need to `pip install nose`.
 Then from the root of the repository, run `nosetests`.
 Python will automatically run